Thursday, December 18, 2025

 You’ll also find some wonderful writing retreats available, some for a weekend and some for a week or more.
 Many are put on by SCBWI, in lovely locations around the world.
 The Highlights Foundation has regular retreats in Honesdale, Pennsylvania, on a variety of subjects related to writing for children.
 They are highly praised for the content, the setting, and the food.
 While the retreats are expensive, Highlights gives many scholarships.

-Some retreats may have a particular focus.
-For example, Picture Book Boot Camp in western Massachusetts, run by authors Jane Yolen and Heidi Stemple, is a master class for picture book authors.
+Some retreats may have a particular focus, such as picture books or short stories.
 Other retreats cover all genres or simply allow writers time to work on their own projects.

 One bonus to taking a class or attending a retreat is that you may meet other writers, who could become your critique partners after the class ends.
 This is easier with a live class, but even an online class may offer a chance for students to chat and connect.